tearoom6/sync-sync/README.md

 ### Sync whole list

-Select a directory in the tree-view and click [Start Sync-Sync] in the context menu.
+Select a directory in the tree-view and click [Sync-Sync] > [Import/Export] in the context menu.
 Then execute [Import].

 ### Sync each post

-Select a synced file in the tree-view and click [Start Sync-Sync] in the context menu.
+Select a synced file in the tree-view and click [Sync-Sync] > [Import/Export] in the context menu.
 Then execute [Import].

 ### Create new post

-Select a not-synced file in the tree-view and click [Start Sync-Sync] in the context menu.
+Select a not-synced file in the tree-view and click [Sync-Sync] > [Import/Export] in the context menu.
 Then execute [Export].

 ### Update post

-Select a synced file in the tree-view and click [Start Sync-Sync] in the context menu.
+Select a synced file in the tree-view and click [Sync-Sync] > [Import/Export] in the context menu.
 Then execute [Export].

+### Rename with syncing state

+Select a synced file/directory in the tree-view and click [Sync-Sync] > [Rename with Syncing] in the context menu.

+### Delete with syncing state

+Select a synced file/directory in the tree-view and click [Sync-Sync] > [Delete with Syncing] in the context menu.

 ## Configuration

-Open the package settings.
+Open the package settings ([Sync-Sync] > [Settings]).
 You can change the configs below:

 - [Save secrets info] : You can avoid saving access token in the config file.
 - [Keep file path on importing] : You can keep already-synced file path on importing.